airbytehq/airbyte/docs/integrations/sources/postgres/postgres-troubleshooting.md

 	ALTER PUBLICATION <publicationName> ADD TABLE airbyte_heartbeat;
 	```

 3. In the Postgres source connector in Airbyte, configure the `Debezium heartbeat query` property.
-Airbyte periodically executes this query on the `airbyte_heartbeat` table.
 For example:

 	```sql
 	INSERT INTO airbyte_heartbeat (text) VALUES ('heartbeat')
 	```

+Airbyte periodically executes this query on the `airbyte_heartbeat` table.

-#### Fix when reading against a read replica
+#### Fix when reading against a read replica (write)

 To fix the issue when reading against a read replica: